-Bite prevention is the best approach because Malaria isn't your only worry: Dengue fever seems to be a rapidly growing problem from Bali to Burma, so try to avoid getting bitten even by a single mosquito! almost 8 years ago
+Bite prevention is the best approach because Malaria isn't your only worry: Dengue fever seems to be a rapidly growing problem from Bali to Burma, so try to avoid getting bitten even by a single mosquito! over 8 years ago

 Get the shots!
 Your life is worth it.

 Honestly, anything that hinders your travel - and is potentially life threatening - just isnt worth the risk.
 Malaria is very prevalent and is simple to avoid - some tablets, DEET strength bug spray and a net.

 http://www.who.int/en/ is a good website for the latest outbreaks of anything. over 8 years ago